Chart Color Schemes

 Pagewood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely impacting the area.
-Notable projects include Iglu Kingsford, Meriton Pagewood Green, Botany Aquatic Centre Redevelopment, and Westfield Eastgardens Redevelopment.
-The following list details those most relevant.
+The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 21 projects that are expected to impact the area.
+Notable among these are Iglu Kingsford, Meriton Pagewood Green, Botany Aquatic Centre Redevelopment, and Westfield Eastgardens Redevelopment.
+The following list provides details on those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.